uvellani/dataclean/dataclean/README.md

 This data was generated from mobile devices that recorded the movement of the various subjects while undertaking the six activities - (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 The raw data that was collected was cleaned to generate a data set that has the mean and standard deviation of the observations for each subject and activity.

-The data cleaning program does the following -
+The data cleaning program (run_analysis.R) does the following -

 Load the packages for the functions that are used in the program.
 ```{r}